-Miami Florida is known for its vibrant, robust, and rhythmic culture, but it is more than just the gateway to the Florida Keys.
-Everything from wildlife to wild nights awaits in this beautiful city, sparkling like a jewel on the tip of South Florida.
+Miami, Florida, is known for its vibrant, robust, and rhythmic culture, but it is more than just the gateway to the Florida Keys.
+Everything from wildlife to wild nights awaits in this beautiful city, a sparkling jewel on the tip of South Florida.

 (in no specific order of course)